Residential and Commercial Leases

 An estate from period to period (aka periodic tenancy) is a lease for a defined initial period that is automatically renewable at the end of the initial period and after each renewed period unless either the lessor or lessee wishes to terminate it by giving due notice, which in most cases is 1 period in advance, although it may be less if the period is a year or longer.
 This tenancy does not have a specified expiration date.
 This is the estate possessed by most renters of residential housing, such as apartments, which, in most cases, is a month-to-month tenancy, where the tenant pays a monthly rent.

-An estate at will is similar to a periodic tenancy, but no initial period is specified, and terminates when proper notice is given by either lessor or tenant, or if either one dies.
+An estate at will is like a periodic tenancy, but no initial period is specified, and terminates when proper notice is given by either lessor or tenant, or if either one dies.

 An estate at sufferance (aka tenancy at sufferance) is when a tenant retains possession of the leased property after the expiration of the lease, but without the owner's approval.
 If the original lease contains a holdover clause, then this clause determines the estate at sufferance; otherwise, state law determines the rights and duties of landlord and tenant.